Writing style

 By using plural nouns instead of singular nouns, you can switch from sex-specific singular pronouns to gender-neutral pronouns.

-Example of sexist language using singular pronoun: A family member who misses a holiday dinner will find he has missed more than the food.
+Sexist language using singular pronoun: A family member who misses a holiday dinner will find he has missed more than the food.

-Example of non-sexist language using plural pronoun: Family members who miss holiday dinners will find they have missed more than the food.
+Non-sexist language using plural pronoun: Family members who miss holiday dinners will find they have missed more than the food.

 Since English includes many singular gender-specific pronouns, another way to eliminate sexist language is to eliminate the use of pronouns.

-Example of sexist language using singular pronoun: A family member who misses a holiday dinner will find he has missed more than the food.
+Sexist language using singular pronoun: A family member who misses a holiday dinner will find he has missed more than the food.

-Example of non-sexist language due to elimination of pronoun: A family member who misses a holiday dinner misses more than the food.
+Non-sexist language due to elimination of pronoun: A family member who misses a holiday dinner misses more than the food.

 Sometimes you can simply switch from third-person singular to second-person singular or plural and in the process make your tone more engaging.

-Example of sexist language using third-person pronoun: A student who forgets to bring his book to class will be assessed a ten-point penalty for his daily work.
+Sexist language using third-person pronoun: A student who forgets to bring his book to class will be assessed a ten-point penalty for his daily work.

-Example of non-sexist language using second-person pronoun: If you forget to bring your book to class, you will be assessed a ten-point penalty for your daily work.
+Non-sexist language using second-person pronoun: If you forget to bring your book to class, you will be assessed a ten-point penalty for your daily work.

 One of the best methods of solving the sexist language problem is to choose non-sexist terms.
 With a little practice, you can learn to naturally use the currently preferred non-sexist language rather than terms that are no longer acceptable.
-Study the following table for some examples.

 Formerly Acceptable | Currently Acceptable |